fasthall/gochariots/README.md

 ## Issues (TODO)

+* For unknown reason, maintainer probably couldn't read whole buffer from queue in once.
 * Queue currently only uses the first maintainer.
 * Need a way to notify queue about the LId mapping of maintainers.